Lin Zhu vs. Xiyu Wang: Prediction and Match Betting Odds | WTA Osaka, Japan Women Singles 2023

 Lin Zhu vs. Xiyu Wang Trends and Insights

-- Zhu has played 47 matches over the past 12 months across all court surfaces, and 21.2 games per match.
+- Zhu has played 21.2 games per match in her 47 matches over the past 12 months (across all court types).

-- Through 38 matches over the past 12 months on hard courts, Zhu has played 21.5 games per match and won 51.5% of them.
+- Zhu has played 21.5 games per match in her 38 matches on hard courts over the past year.

-- Wang has averaged 23.5 games per match through her 44 matches played in the past 12 months across all court surfaces, while winning 50.5% of the games.
+- Wang has averaged 23.5 games per match in her 44 matches played in the past 12 months across all court surfaces, while winning 50.5% of the games.

-- Through 26 matches on hard courts in the past year, Wang has averaged 23.7 games per match and 9.8 games per set, winning 50.0% of those games.
+- Wang has played 26 matches on hard courts in the past 12 months, and has averaged 23.7 games per match and 9.8 games per set while winning 50.0% of games.

-- In three head-to-head matches, Zhu has defeated Wang two times.
-Zhu won their most recent match 6-4, 6-2 on July 25, 2023 in the BNP Paribas Poland Open Round of 32.
+- In three head-to-head meetings, Zhu has beaten Wang two times.
+Zhu claimed their last match 6-4, 6-2 on July 25, 2023 in the BNP Paribas Poland Open Round of 32.

-- Zhu and Wang have played seven total sets, with Zhu securing four of them and Wang three.
+- Zhu and Wang have faced off in seven sets against each other, with Zhu capturing four of them.

+- Zhu and Wang have squared off in 59 total games, and Zhu has won more often, securing 32 of them.

-- Zhu and Wang have squared off three times, averaging 19.7 games and 2.3 sets per match.
+- Zhu and Wang have matched up three times, averaging 19.7 games and 2.3 sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.